 Learn to Operate a Bulldozer: Training Options and Requirements

 Heavy equipment operators use bulldozers to level construction sites and grade highway construction sites.
-Training is accomplished in several ways; read below to find out more.
+Training is accomplished in several ways through different programs.

 Certificate programs at technical schools and community colleges prepare students to operate and maintain heavy equipment in a variety of occupations.
 Training is often provided on a large tract of land using industry-standard heavy equipment.
 Students learn how to operate, maintain and repair this equipment.
 They also practice troubleshooting and repairing drive trains, external engine components, hydraulic systems and running gear while complying with safety regulations.
 In addition, some schools offer Red Cross, CPR or first-aid training that leads to certification in those areas.